-- ▲ When the direction is not locked in a specific direction, the vision assist view automatically switches to the current flight direction.
-Tap any other directional arrow to switch the direction of the vision assist view for a while before returning to the view of the current flight direction. - When the vision assist direction is locked in a specific direction, tap any other arrow to switch the vision assist view for a while before returning to the currently locked direction.
+- ✓ When the direction is not locked in a specific direction, the vision assist view automatically switches to the current flight direction.
+When flying forward, the FPV camera displays a color view.
+In good lighting conditions, the left, right, and rear vision assist views are in color, while the downward view is in black and white.
+Tap any other directional arrow to switch the direction of the vision assist view for a while before returning to the view of the current flight direction. - When the vision assist direction is locked in a specific direction, tap any other arrow to unlock and switch the vision assist view.

-4.11 Advanced Pilot Assistance Systems
+4.12 Advanced Pilot Assistance Systems

-The Advanced Pilot Assistance Systems (APAS) feature is available in Normal mode and Cine mode.
+The Advanced Pilot Assistance Systems (APAS) feature is available in Normal mode and Tripod mode.
 When APAS is enabled, the aircraft will continue to respond to your commands and plan its path according to both control stick inputs and the flight environment.
 APAS makes it easier to avoid obstacles, obtain smoother footage, and give a better flying experience.

-When APAS is enabled, the aircraft can be stopped by pressing the Flight Pause button on the remote controller.
+When APAS is enabled, the aircraft can be stopped by pressing the Flight Pause buttonon the remote controller.
 The aircraft brakes and hovers for three seconds and awaits further pilot commands.

-To enable APAS, open DJI Pilot 2, go to > (3), and select Avoid in Obstacle Avoidance.
+To enable APAS, open DJI Pilot 2, go to > 🐵 , and select Avoid in Obstacle Avoidance.